jakolandio3/angular-messenger-app/README.md

    - Provides authenticated users with details of their account available to update
    - Functions for updating basic account variables
    - Handles unauthorized users by routing back to /login
+   - Allows users to Delete account by calling AuthService Delete Function

 3. **Admin**